 Rabbi Shulamit Cenker joined the St. Louis community in 2016 after graduating from the Hebrew Seminary of the Deaf and Hearing in Skokie, IL, and completing a post-ordination year of learning at the Conservative Yeshiva in Jerusalem.

 Robert Cohn, Editor-in-Chief Emeritus of the St. Louis Jewish Light and leader of the National Jewish Press, is a highly respected writer and commentator on a wide span of topics of Jewish interests.

 Rabbi Seth Gordon is the Rabbi of Traditional Congregation.
 He was a co-founder of Aleph-Bet Jewish Day School in Annapolis, Maryland, and founder of the African-American Jewish Coalition of Anne Arundel County (Annapolis).
 He received his rabbinic ordination from Rav David Weiss Halivni in 1994 and has served on medical ethics committees.

 Rabbi Elizabeth Hersh serves as rabbi at Temple Emanuel.
-In addition to the Center for Jewish Learning class that she teaches and hosts on Thursdays at Temple Emanuel, Rabbi Hersh is also one of our Melton faculty.
+In addition to the Center for Jewish Learning class that she teaches and hosts at Temple Emanuel, Rabbi Hersh is also one of our Melton faculty.

 Dr. Howard Schwartz is Professor Emeritus of English at the University of Missouri-St. Louis and an internationally celebrated and award-winning writer and poet.
 He won the National Jewish Book Award three times and was also a winner of the Koret Jewish Book Award.
 He has written and edited dozens of works in fiction, non-fiction, and poetry.